Hopes Dim For Gaza Truce Before Ramadan As War Enters Sixth Month

 In the wasteland of Jabalia, northern Gaza, Palestinians gathered to receive meals at a distribution point.

 "There is no gas to cook our food on.
-There is no flour or rice," said Bassam Al Hou, standing beside large, blackened cooking pots among the dusty rubble.
+There is no flour or rice," said Bassam al-Hou, standing beside large, blackened cooking pots among the rubble.

-He said children "are dying and fainting in the streets from hunger.
-What can we do?"
+He said children "are dying and fainting in the streets from hunger".

+Fighting began after an unprecedented October 7 attack by Hamas on southern Israel that resulted in about 1,160 deaths, most of them civilians, according to Israeli figures.

+Israel has responded with a relentless bombardment, alongside a ground offensive, that Hamas on Thursday said had continued with more than 30 air strikes across the territory.

-In Deir Al Balah in central Gaza, the bodies of about 14 people lay in front of a hospital.
-The bare feet of some protruded from under coloured cloths that covered them.
+In Deir al-Balah in central Gaza, around 14 bodies lay in front of a hospital, the bare feet of some protruding from under coloured cloths.

 The proposed deal would pause fighting for "at least six weeks", see the "release of sick, wounded, elderly and women hostages" and allow for "a surge of humanitarian assistance", the White House said.